Coronavirus: Germany toughens restrictions as it enters 'decisive' phase | DW | 14.10.2020

-The German government announced the stricter measures as daily infections passed 5,000 — the highest since April.
+The German government announced the new measures as daily infections passed 5,000 — the highest since April.
 Rules on wearing face masks and on how many people can meet have been tightened.

 Germany on Wednesday announced tougher new restrictions on public life as it enters a "decisive" stage in its efforts to combat a surge in coronavirus infections.